dovu93/python-homework/PyBank/README.md

 2. Be able to read the data from csv

-adding: need to create lists to store the data from the csv as it's just "text"

-3. calculate number of months in data = months
+3. calculate number of months in data

+    * basically count how many lines of data there are in the csv

-4. add up column 2, which is profit/loss = profit
+4. add up column 2, which is profit/loss

+    * need to import the data in column 1 into a list and add up to get a number to understand what the profit/loss is for the timeframe

-5. calculate average profit/loss per month = average
+5. calculate average profit/loss per month

+    * Divide the profit/loss by how many months there are

-6. find the month with the highest profits = gains
+6. find the month with the highest profits

+    * find the index with the highest number from the list created in number 4 and give it a value

-7. find the month with the highest loss = loss
+7. find the month with the highest loss

+    * find the index with the lowest number from the list created in number 4 and give it a value

 8. print the following

-    Financial Analysis
+    * Financial Analysis

-    Total months = months
+    * Total months

-    Total = $profit/loss
+    * Total $$

-    Average Change: $average
+    * Average Change:

-    Greatest Increase in Profits: Gains (amount)
+    * Greatest Increase in Profits:

-    Greatest Decrease in Profits: Loss (amount)
+    * Greatest Decrease in Profits:

 9. Find a way to print the above into the terminal

+    * use a simple print() command

 10. Export the report into a text file.

+    * use a write code? or copy and pase function?